 Make it a day out to remember at Exeter Cathedral Christmas Market.
 You’ll discover something for everyone, with over a hundred twinkling festive chalets, local gifts and produce, themed bars, global street food, seasonal entertainment and free entry into the incredible Exeter Cathedral.

-Get into the festive spirit between 18 November to 18 December 2022 on Cathedral Green, Exeter.
+Get into the festive spirit, between 15 November and 15 December 2024 on Cathedral Green, Exeter.

 London Christmas Market’s

 There are so many Christmas Markets in London; it’s hard to choose just one!
-They offer something different, so check out the best London Christmas markets in 2022.
-If you’re looking for more ways to get into the festive spirit, then we’ve rounded up the most Christmassy markets you can attend this Christmas.
-With Covent Garden being our personal favourite.
+They offer something different, so check out the best London Christmas markets in 2024.
+If you’re looking for more ways to get into the festive spirit, then we’ve rounded up the most Christmassy markets you can attend this Christmas with Covent Garden being our personal favourite.

 Frankfurt Christmas Market, Birmingham